nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

 See :ref:`ug_bt_mesh_model_config_app` for details on how to configure the mesh models with the nRF Mesh mobile app.

-Configure the Generic Level Client model on the first element on the **Mesh Light Dimmer** node:
+Configure the first element on the **Mesh Light Dimmer** node:

-* Bind the model to **Application Key 1**.
+* Bind the following models to **Application Key 1**: Generic Level Client, Generic OnOff Client and Scene Client.
-* Configure the publication to any group.
+* Configure the publication for all models to the same group.
+This can be any group.

 Configure the first element on the target **Mesh Light Fixture** node: